Stain removal smarts

 Barbeque sauce stains & other tomato-based sauce stains

-Soak in cool water, 1/2 -teaspoon liquid hand dishwashing detergent and 1 tablespoon vinegar for 30 minutes.
+Barbecue sauce is a combination stain.
+Soak in cool water, 1/2 a teaspoon of liquid hand dishwashing detergent and 1 tablespoon vinegar for 30 minutes.
 Rinse.
-If stain remains, pre-treat area with a pre-wash stains remover, liquid laundry detergent or a paste of powdered detergent and water.
+If stain remains, pre-treat area with a pre-wash stain remover, liquid laundry detergent or a paste of powdered detergent and water.
 Then wash in warm water.
 Air dry.

-If the stain remains, soak in an enzyme product for at least an hour or overnight.
+If the stain remains, soak in an enzyme product for anywhere from at least an hour to overnight.
 Some detergents contain enzymes.
 Launder in warm water.
-Do not use hot water, hot air drying or iron until the stain is gone as heat will set it.
+Do not use hot water or hot air drying or iron the garment until the stain is gone as heat will set it.